Moodle: Create and manage assignments

 How do I give students an extension or make exceptions to a deadline?

-To give extensions or make exceptions in advance, go to the Assignment and click User overrides (or Group overrides for a group) under Assignment administration.
-See the Assignment overrides screencast for a demo.
+To give extensions or make exceptions in advance, go to the Assignment and click the More drop-down menu and select Overrides.
+In the new Overrides page you can select which override you need from the drop-down menu (user or group).
 To give an extension after a Cut-off date has passed (and users can no longer submit), go to the Assignment, click View all submissions, find the student’s name, click Edit, then choose Grant extension from the drop-down menu.

 Questions?